hlee95/truelink/README.md

     }

 #### /login
-To attempt login, end a `POST` request to `/login` with the following body:
+To attempt login, send a `POST` request to `/login` with the following body:

     {
         email: String,